jakeswenson/BitBetter/README.md

 > Replace `dockerComposePull`<br>with `#dockerComposePull`

-You can now start or restart Bitwarden as normal and the modified api will be used. <b>It is now ready to accept self-issued licenses.</b>
+You can now start or restart Bitwarden as normal and the modified api will be used. **It is now ready to accept self-issued licenses.**

 ---
-**Note: Manually generating Certificate & Key**
+### Note: Manually generating Certificate & Key

 If you wish to generate your self-signed cert & key manually, you can run the following commands.